Home › Japanese › Glossary › seventy-six

 Pronunciation

-七十六 is written in kanji.
+七十六 is written using kanji.
 Romanised as nanajūroku, it sounds roughly like "nah-nah-joo-roh-koo" to an English ear.

 Related words